 Our farmers and processors have made many long-term business decisions based on that five-year commitment by Congress.
-When the farm bill is up for reauthorization in 1990, it is proper then and only then for the agriculture committees to reexamine the rate and sponsibility over to the Secretary of Agriculture.
+When the farm bill is up for reauthorization in 1990, it is proper then and only then for the agriculture committees to reexamine the rate and set it at a proper level once again.